JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 # build-FreeFileSync-on-raspberry-pi
 FreeFileSync is a great open source file synchronization tool.
-The instruction to build from source were hard to find so this repo records a way of building FreeFileSync specifically on a Raspberry Pi running an up-to-date Raspbian

-The applicable versions involved are:
+Building from source on linux is simple *if* all the necessary dependencies are installed.
+These instruction capture the necessary steps for installing the necessary dependencies for Raspbian (RaspberryPi OS) and compilation of FreeFileSync

+This version of instruction apply to the following:

 Item  | Release/Version
 ------------ | -------------
 Rasbian (Raspberry Pi OS) | ```Release 3.6  Jan 2021```
 FreeFileSync | ```v11.14```

-## 1. Download and extract the source code
+## 1. Download and extract the FreeFilesSync source code

 As of this writing, the latest version of FreeFileSync is 11.14 and it can be downloaded from: